 \textbf{Video generation from noise.} Directly generating videos from noise requires the capturing and modeling of a dataset distribution.
-Existing works usually reduce the complexity of this task by decomposing either the output~\cite{vondrick2016generating} or latent representation~\cite{saito2017temporal, tulyakov2017mocogan}.
+Existing works tend to reduce related complexity by decomposing either the output~\cite{vondrick2016generating} or latent representation~\cite{saito2017temporal, tulyakov2017mocogan}.
 VGAN~\cite{vondrick2016generating} was equipped with a two-stream spatio-temporal Generator, generating foreground and background separately.
 TGAN~\cite{saito2017temporal} decomposed the latent representation of each frame into a \textit{slow part} and a \textit{fast part}.
-Due to jointly modeling appearance and motion, generated results from VGAN and TGAN might comprise spatial unrealistic artefacts, see Figure~\ref{fig:comparison}.
-The closest work to ours is MoCoGAN~\cite{tulyakov2017mocogan}, which decomposes the latent representation of \textit{each frame} into motion and content, aiming at controlling both.
-However, there are two crucial differences between MoCoGAN and $G^3AN$.
-Firstly, instead of only sampling two noise vectors for each video, MoCoGAN samples a sequence of noise vectors as motion and a fixed noise as content.
+Due to jointly modeling appearance and motion, generated results from VGAN and TGAN might comprise spatially unrealistic artefacts, see Figure~\ref{fig:comparison}.
+The closest work to ours is MoCoGAN~\cite{tulyakov2017mocogan}, which decomposed the latent representation of \textit{each frame} into motion and content, aiming at controlling both factors.
+However, there are two crucial differences between MoCoGAN and G$^{3}$AN.
+Firstly, instead of only sampling two noise vectors for each video, MoCoGAN sampled a sequence of noise vectors as motion and a fixed noise as content.
 However, involving random noise for each frame to represent motion increases the learning difficulty, since the model has to map these noise vectors to a consecutive human movement in the generated videos.
 As a result, MoCoGAN gradually ignores the input noise and tends to produce a similar motion, as we illustrate in Figure~\ref{fig:mug_us_mocogan}.
-Secondly, MoCoGAN incorporates a simple image Generator aiming at generating each frame sequentially, after which content and motion features are jointly generated.
+Secondly, MoCoGAN incorporated a simple image Generator aiming at generating each frame sequentially, after which content and motion features were jointly generated.
 This leads to \textit{incomplete disentanglement} of motion and content.
 Deviating from that, we design a novel Generator architecture, able to entirely decompose appearance and motion in both, latent and feature spaces.
-We show that such design can generate realistic videos of good quality and ensure factor disentanglement.
+We show that such design generates realistic videos of good quality and ensures factor disentanglement.